picatz/Willow-Run/README.md

 # get current wireless status
 info = WillowRun::Status.new.getinfo

-# note: osx/macOS totally failes and gives invalid/faulty BSSID values for this command
+# note: osx/macOS totally fails and gives invalid/faulty BSSID values for this command
 info.bssid
 # => "6c:b0:ce:0b:ec:56"

+# but generally, everything is fine and dandy!
 info.ssid
 # => "NETGEAR52"

+# and things should generally be Integers when appropriate
 info.channel
 # => 11